Introduction

 Diminishing the Role of Yeshua

-The most difficult thing for an ex-Christian to do when accommodating oneself to the mindset of Talmidaism, is to sufficiently diminish and ‘re-humanise’ Yeshua, in order to re-empower Yahveh, and thereby (ironically) to be able to follow Yeshua’s teachings more effectively.
+The most difficult thing for an ex-Christian to do when accommodating oneself to the mindset of Talmidaism, is to sufficiently diminish and ‘re-humanise’ Yeshua, in order to re-empower YHVH, and thereby (ironically) to be able to follow Yeshua’s teachings more effectively.

 In his book, ‘The First Coming’, Thomas Sheehan says that modern Christians are so focussed on his supposed second coming, that they really don’t pay that much attention to what he said when he was here the first time round.
 Sheehan even goes so far as to say that, when Peter denied knowing Yeshua, his fault wasn’t that he abandoned Yeshua, but that he didn’t abandon him enough.